Lexical analysis: Lexical grammar

+Details

 Scanner

 The first stage, the scanner, is usually based on a finite-state machine (FSM).
 It has encoded within it information on the possible sequences of characters that can be contained within any of the tokens it handles (individual instances of these character sequences are termed lexemes).
 For example, an integer lexeme may contain any sequence of numerical digit characters.
 In many cases, the first non-whitespace character can be used to deduce the kind of token that follows and subsequent input characters are then processed one at a time until reaching a character that is not in the set of characters acceptable for that token (this is termed the maximal munch, or longest match, rule).
 In some languages, the lexeme creation rules are more complex and may involve backtracking over previously read characters.
 For example, in C, one 'L' character is not enough to distinguish between an identifier that begins with 'L' and a wide-character string literal.

 Evaluator

 A lexeme, however, is only a string of characters known to be of a certain kind (e.g., a string literal, a sequence of letters).
 In order to construct a token, the lexical analyzer needs a second stage, the evaluator, which goes over the characters of the lexeme to produce a value.
 The lexeme's type combined with its value is what properly constitutes a token, which can be given to a parser.
-Some tokens such as parentheses do not really have values, and so the evaluator function for these can return nothing: only the type is needed.
+Some tokens such as parentheses do not really have values, and so the evaluator function for these can return nothing: Only the type is needed.
 Similarly, sometimes evaluators can suppress a lexeme entirely, concealing it from the parser, which is useful for whitespace and comments.
 The evaluators for identifiers are usually simple (literally representing the identifier), but may include some unstropping.
 The evaluators for integer literals may pass the string on (deferring evaluation to the semantic analysis phase), or may perform evaluation themselves, which can be involved for different bases or floating point numbers.
 For a simple quoted string literal, the evaluator needs to remove only the quotes, but the evaluator for an escaped string literal incorporates a lexer, which unescapes the escape sequences.